Azure/azure-sdk/docs/general/design.md

 The purposes of the client library is to communicate with an Azure service.
 Azure services support multiple API versions.
 To understand the capabilities of the service, the client library must be able to support multiple service API versions.

-{% include requirement/MUST id="general-service-apiversion-1" %} only target generally available service API versions when releasing a GA version of the client library.
+{% include requirement/MUST id="general-service-apiversion-1" %} only target generally available service API versions when releasing a stable version of the client library.

-{% include requirement/MUST id="general-service-apiversion-2" %} target the latest generally available service API version by default in GA versions of the client library.
+{% include requirement/MUST id="general-service-apiversion-2" %} target the latest generally available service API version by default in stable versions of the client library.

 {% include requirement/MUST id="general-service-apiversion-5" %} document the service API version that is used by default.